jeonsi/vm-templates/vhost-user-readme.txt

 # centos7 cloud image has the following machine-id file
 # 754f8a1ad2654504b10cacfb2e9d5eb0

+# for archlinux, there is no machine-id file in cloud image
+# for alpine, there is no machine-id file, because it not cloud image

 # 혹은 image file mount하여 직접 수정: https://www.jamescoyle.net/how-to/1818-access-a-qcow2-virtual-disk-image-from-the-host

 # grub 수정